Home / Health Insurance / Articles / Medical Specialties / Hematology: A comprehensive guide to blood and its importance

 Contents

-Hematology is a sub-specialty of internal medicine that focuses on the study of blood, blood-making organs such as bone marrow, blood-related conditions, and diseases.
-Hematological tests are performed to identify and diagnose disorders like anaemia, haemophilia, sickle cell anaemia, leukaemia, lymphomas, and several other infections.
-It also deals with both malignant and benign conditions of the red and white blood cells, platelets, and coagulation processes in adults and children.
+Haematology is a sub-speciality of internal medicine that focuses on studying blood, blood-making organs such as bone marrow, blood-related conditions, and diseases.
+Haematological tests identify and diagnose disorders like anaemia, haemophilia, sickle cell, leukaemia, lymphomas, and other infections.
+It also deals with malignant and benign conditions of the red and white blood cells, platelets, and coagulation processes in adults and children.

-Blood tests can help with the diagnosis of Hematological and non-Hematological diseases and disorders.
-Some of the common blood tests may include the following.
+Blood tests can help diagnose haematology problems and non-haematological diseases and disorders.
+Some of the standard blood tests may include the following:

 One such common blood test to diagnose the disease is a complete blood count (CBC) test.
 It measures the white and red blood cell count, haemoglobin concentration, platelet count, differential white blood count, hematocrit volume, and numerous other red blood parameters.
 Infections, anaemia, blood malignancies, and inflammatory conditions are all diagnosed using complete blood counts.